psf/black/docs/usage_and_configuration/the_basics.md

 - code 1 if some files would be reformatted; or
 - code 123 if there was an internal error

+If used in combination with `--quiet` then only the exit code will be returned, unless there was an internal error.

 ```console
 $ black test.py --check
 All done! ✨ 🍰 ✨